13twelve/min_v1.js/README.md

 Expanded to include a few of the most frequently used helpers from jQuery.

+Checks for querySelectorAll and addEventListener and returns undefined if not present.

 **WIP** Tests for updated on(), off(), addClass(), removeClass(), hasClass() and getOffsetTop() have not been written (yet)